Inspection

 maximum material condition

 MMC.
 The point at which a feature contains the greatest amount of material within its acceptable size limit.
-The smallest acceptable hole and the largest acceptable shaft are examples of MMC.
+Maximum material condition examples include the smallest acceptable hole and the largest acceptable shaft.

 micrometer